 What is a piston?

-- Providing heat to the gas inside the cylinder for the useful work
+• Providing heat to the gas inside the cylinder for useful work

 Functions of a piston in internal combustion engines

-- The major function of piston is to transfer the force output of a small gas explosion in the cylinder to a crankshaft.
+• The major function of a piston is to transfer the force output of a small gas explosion in the cylinder to a crankshaft.
 This provides rotational momentum to a flywheel.

-- It moves forward so that gases can be compressed and explosion can occur for the backward movement.
+• It moves forward so that gases can be compressed and an explosion can occur for the backward movement.

-- The piston contains a pin called piston pin, it allows the gas in the chamber from escaping.
+• The piston contains a pin called a piston pin, which allows the gas in the chamber to escape.

 How does a piston work?

-Asking how a piston work, you will be exposed to the entire working principle of the internal combustion engine.
-This is because piston does the major work during the four-stroke cycle.
+Asking how a piston works, you will be exposed to the entire working principle of the internal combustion engine.
+This is because the piston does the major work during the four-stroke cycle.

 Just as earlier mentioned, an internal combustion engine is of two types and they work in two different manners.
-One of it work with a spark plug, hence it’s named “spark ignition engine” and the other “compression ignition engine”.
-Their working is quite different.
+One of them works with a spark plug, hence it’s named a “spark ignition engine” and the other a “compression ignition engine”.
+Their work is quite different.
 Well, the working of this engine has been covered in another article.

 Piston material